UroojSharif/Portfolio/README.md

 This project not only demonstrates my technical skills in HTML and CSS but also reflects my design sensibilities and attention to detail.

+## 🚀 Future Plans
+I aim to keep my portfolio fresh and exciting by regularly adding new projects and improvements.
+Expect to see my work with different technologies, frameworks, and any freelance or collaborative adventures I embark on!

 ## 📬 If You Want to Contact
 Feel free to reach out if you have any questions, suggestions, or collaboration opportunities!
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/urooj-sharif-367686130/) or email me at [urooj.shareef@hotmail.com](mailto:your-email@example.com).